rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/_index.md

 ## Node Pools

-Using Rancher, you can use APIs from major IaaS providers in combination with Rancher RKE to provision a new Kubernetes cluster quickly and easily, all from the Rancher UI.
+Rancher calls <a href='https://docs.docker.com/machine/' target='_blank'>Docker Machine</a> to provision nodes from major IaaS providers in combination with Rancher RKE to provision a new Kubernetes cluster quickly and easily, all from the Rancher UI.
 There's no need to log directly into your infrastructure provider's portal.

-Out-of-the-box, Rancher supports the following infrastructure providers:
+Out-of-the-box, Rancher includes node pool options for the infrastructure providers that follow, although you can add options by adding or creating [Node Drivers](#node-drivers).

 - Amazon EC2
 - Microsoft Azure